Spray Insulation replacement and removal cost between £35 and £70 per square foot.

 Insulation should typically be upgraded or replaced every 15 to 20 years.
 However, based on the kind of insulation installed, the original insulation’s R value, compression and displacement over time, and the presence or absence of damage, it can need replacing or upgrading sooner.
 Keep an eye out for these indications that your insulation may require repair:

-1. Indoor temperature fluctuations
+1. indoor temperature fluctuations

 2. higher than typical energy use